18F/joining-18f/_positions/site-reliability-engineer.md

 - Deploy software in a repeatable and documented way; document specifications, process, systems, and procedures.
 - Take an iterative approach to identifying and removing single points of failure.

-**Objective #3: Take a user centered approach to building tools.**
+**Objective #3: Take a user-centered approach to building tools.**

-- Help reduce the security and compliance burden on users.
+- Reduce the security and compliance burden on users.
-- Support and empathize with development teams by working closely with them to manage system lifecycles, including change and configuration management.
+- Support and empathize with development teams; work closely with them to manage system lifecycles, including change and configuration management.
-- Create tooling to reduce developer workload in deploying and managing their applications.
+- Create tooling to reduce developer workload in deploying and managing applications.
 - Evangelize the importance of the platform.